laurelherting/lmh-headspace/AWS/examTips.md

 * what comes in and is allowed, automatically goes back out

 ### Network ACLs are stateful
-* To allow access on port 443, add rule allowing 443 inbound AND add rule allowing 443 outbound
+* To allow access on port 443: add rules allowing 443 for both both inbound AND add outbound traffic

 ### Know the difference between an s3 bucket url and an s3 static hosted website address
 * What does a URL look like?